Livable Housing Australia ceased operations on 30 June 2025.

 • Ensuring all training requirements have been met.

-From 1st July 2025 all LHA Assessor registrations with LHA will lapse and LHA Assessors will no longer have the authority to assess and certify designs or as built dwellings under the LHA assessment criteria, register assessments with LHA, or use the LHA assessment forms or logos.
-Nor will LHA Assessors be listed on the LHA Assessor website.
+From 1 July 2025 all LHA Assessor registrations with LHA lapsed and LHA Assessors no longer have the authority to assess and certify designs or as built dwellings under the LHA assessment criteria, register assessments with LHA, or use the LHA assessment forms or logos.

-LHA has granted permission to the Access Institute to re-brand the LHA Assessment forms and Certificates to include Access Institute’s logo, continue to offer LHA Assessor training to those wishing to become LHA Assessors, and list registered LHA Assessors registered under the Access Institutes administration regime on the access institute website.
+LHA has granted permission to the Access Institute to re-brand the LHA Assessment forms and Certificates to include Access Institute’s logo, continue to offer LHA Assessor training to those wishing to become LHA Assessors, and list LHA Design Guideline Assessors registered under the Access Institute’s administration regime on the access institute website.